Which COVID-19 Vaccines Are Authorized for Children?

 - Onset of MIS-C occurred before COVID-19 vaccination

 - In an area of high or substantial community transmission

 - Have increased risk for exposure to the virus

 Even if they don’t meet all the criteria post-MIS-C, the CDC said vaccination may be considered.
 If your child does not meet all the criteria, you should speak with their doctor about whether vaccination is a good choice.

 Clinical trial and monitoring data on COVID-19 vaccination for children show that the benefits of getting vaccinated outweigh the risks.
 At this time, children 5 years and older are recommended to get the Pfizer COVID-19 vaccine.
 Ultimately, the choice to get vaccinated is a personal choice.

 If you decide to get your child vaccinated, Mira can help you find an appointment at a healthcare provider near you.
 If you are looking for more general medical care, Mira can help with that too!
-For as low as $25 per month, a membership with Mira can help you access affordable urgent care services, up to 80% off prescription drugs, and soon enough, virtual care appointments with a few easy clicks on your member health hub.
+Starting at an average of $25 per month, a membership with Mira can help you access affordable urgent care services, up to 80% off prescription drugs, and soon enough, virtual care appointments with a few easy clicks on your member health hub.